Ryujinra/trading_sim/README.md

 # trading_sim

 This TCP socket framwork can backtest trading strategies concurrently.
 The system uses a load balancer to instantiate multiple strategies with a server.
-The server exposes a uniform wrapper to various financial exchanges and audits the performance of each trading strategy; thus, allowing the client to efficiently test and analyze multiple trading strategies
+The server exposes a uniform wrapper to various financial exchanges and audits the performance of each trading strategy; thus, allowing the client to efficiently test and analyze multiple trading strategies simultaneously.

 ## Usage